-The company has just revealed that there’s a little bit more to it than that though.
+There’s a little bit more to it than that though.
 Yup, once again Man of Medan is a slickly realised interactive horror story in which you’ll flit between characters and act through a combination of quick-time events and timed decisions, but this time you won’t have to do it alone: Man of Medan is multiplayer.

 To recap for those who aren’t familiar, Man of Medan is the first game in The Dark Pictures Anthology, a new series of small, standalone horror titles.
 You’ll control a group of characters as you navigate a different horror story each time, making decisions that will determine who lives, who dies, and what happens along the way.

 Each story in the anthology will be different, joined together by the connective tissue of the mysterious ‘Curator’ - a great nod to classic horror anthology movies.
 Man of Medan picks up on a group of 20-somethings off on a diving holiday.
-We’ve got a few of the usual archetypes - the nerd, the jock, the playboy, the stuck-up girlfriend, and, uh, the sexy woman in short shorts that the camera keeps ogling - and an encounter with moody locals that eventually leads them all to a long-abandoned WWII warship with a spoooooky secret.
+We’ve got a few of the usual archetypes - the nerd, the jock, the playboy, the stuck-up girlfriend, and, uh, the sexy woman in short shorts that the camera keeps ogling - and an encounter with moody locals that eventually leads them all to a long-abandoned WWII freighter with a spoooooky secret.

 The game seamlessly slips between playable segments and cut scenes - so delicately that at times you won’t even realise it’s happened - though with quick-time events liable to pop up at any time, you’re never entirely safe to put the controller down.